LochanBasyal/MIPS-Simulator/README.md

-# MIPS-Simulator
+# MIPS Simulator

-The goal of this project is to understand how MIPS datapath is designed and performed.
-To achieve this, you will write a cycle-accurate instruction-level simulator that supports a subset of the MIPS ISA.
-This instruction-level simulator will model the behavior of each instruction and will allow the user to run MIPS programs and see their outputs.
+The MIPS Simulator project aims to provide an in-depth understanding of the MIPS datapath architecture.
+It accomplishes this goal through the development of a cycle-accurate instruction-level simulator that supports a subset of the MIPS Instruction Set Architecture (ISA).

-Everything is explained under sim.c file
+## Key Objectives

+- Gain insights into the design and functioning of the MIPS datapath.
+- Develop a cycle-accurate simulator to model the behavior of MIPS instructions.
+- Enable users to run MIPS programs and observe their outputs efficiently.

+## Code Structure

+All project details and explanations can be found in the `sim.c` file.